-What to serve with pesto salmon?
+What do you serve with salmon?

 I like to keep it simple and sauté zucchini seasoned with salt, pepper and dried basil.
+Pictured above.
 A few minutes before they’re done, I add cherry tomatoes just until they soften for a sweet bite.

 If you’ve tried this Mediterranean Lemon Pesto Salmon or any other recipe on the blog then don’t forget to rate the recipe and let me know it turned out in the comments below.
 I love to hear from my readers!

 6 Comments on “Mediterranean Lemon Pesto Salmon”

 Perfect.
 I subs with egg as run out of dijon!
 Easy and must try!

 This is good to know.
 Thank you for the tip.

 Made this last night.
 Sooo delicious.
 Love the lemon flavor.
 Thanks for the recipe.